Jamie Pollock

 Jamie Pollock (born 16 February 1974) is an English former football club chairman, manager and professional player.
 As a player he was a midfielder from 1990 to 2002.
 He played Premier League football for Middlesbrough, Bolton Wanderers and Manchester City.
-He also more than 300 appearances in the Football League also appearing for Crystal Palace and Birmingham City as well as a short spell in La Liga with CA Osasuna.
+He also made more than 300 appearances in the Football League also appearing for Crystal Palace and Birmingham City as well as a short spell in La Liga with CA Osasuna.
 From 2003 to 2007 he managed both Spennymoor United and Spennymoor Town.

 Playing career

 His career began at Middlesbrough where he played as a defensive midfielder.
 He left Middlesbrough in 1996 joining Spanish side CA Osasuna.
 After failing to make an impression in Spain he returned to England, signing for Bolton Wanderers.
 He later played for Manchester City, a team which then fell into what was then Division Two.
 Pollock scored an own goal in the penultimate game of the season, against Queens Park Rangers, where he flicked the ball over an opposing player before sending a looping header over his own goalkeeper.
 The own goal condemned Manchester City to relegation to the third tier for the first time, whilst keeping QPR in the division.
 As a result, a group of QPR fans thanked him by voting him the "most influential man of the past 2,000 years" in an internet poll, where "Jesus came second, apparently."
+Speaking to The Athletic in 2021, Pollock said "When something of that nature happens, quite often people rally around and support you.
+The Manchester City fans were brilliant.
+They have a good sense of humour.
+I was expecting a lot of abuse but it never came."
+He added that people regularly still spoke to him about his infamous own goal with Pollock also saying "It's always a good icebreaker.
+When I'm coaching young kids, someone will come up to me, or I'll tell them to watch it.
+It's funny to laugh at now.
+There was a time when I couldn't watch it.
+But it's done and dusted now."

 He was transferred to Crystal Palace and later spent a spell on loan to Birmingham City.
 On 1 March 2002, Pollock announced his retirement from professional football.
 He had been without a club since he left Crystal Palace by mutual consent.
 He was training with Grimsby Town but opted instead to play non-League football and become a director in his family's glass-making business.